jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 I draw upon [Judea Pearl’s causal directed acyclic graphs (DAGs)](https://www.jstor.org/stable/2337329) to make this happen.
 I draw out my causal graph, giving each effect multiple causes, often layers-and-layers deep.

-For example, in the interaction below, we can see a classic case of confounding illustrated using a DAG. **A** could be ice-cream consumption, **C** could be violent crime, and **B** could be season (the confounder).
-You can see in the scatter plots how **A** and **C** become correlated even without any direct causal link.
+For example, in the interaction below, we can see how the ice-cream/violent crime correlation could arise via confounding illustrated using a DAG.
+In this case both ice-cream consumption and violent crime are dependent on season (the confounder).
+You can see in the scatter plots how ice-cream and violent crime become correlated as a result even without any direct causal link.

 {{< dag-vis id="dag" structure="confounded" >}}

 This is all too neat though if we actually let students see all of this.
 The real world is like [the blind men and an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant) from the *Tittha Sutta*.
 One blind man feels the trunk and says “It’s a snake!”
 Another feels a leg and says “It’s a tree!”
 Yet another feels the tusk and says “No, you fools, it’s a giant spear!”
 Each has only a partial view of the underlying truth.

 I build my “elephant” by creating a large causal DAG that naturally produces realistic correlations, but I only expose a small selection of mostly terminal nodes, and often in opaque and subtle ways.

-Real data is not limited to linear correlations.
+It isn't just about the strength and reason for correlation, real data is also not limited to linear correlations.
 This happens for various reasons, but a common one is diminishing returns.
-In most systems, the first few inputs change everything, and every one after that matters a little less.
+In most systems, having a little bit of something is a big deal, and every one after that matters a little less.
 In a messaging app, the first friend who texts you makes the app come alive.
-Each additional friend adds some pull, but your 100th friend matters a lot less than your first or your tenth--you only have so much attention to give.
+Each additional friend adds some pull, but your hundredth friend matters a lot less than your first or your tenth--you only have so much attention to give.
 Economists call this diminishing marginal utility: each new unit yields a smaller gain than the last.
-The same curve shows up in learning, social networks, and even marketing spend.
+The same curve shows up in studying/exam results, income/happiness, marketing spend/impact, and many more such cases.
 It’s what gives real data its characteristic bend—rising fast, then flattening as systems run into limits.

 {{< diminishing-returns id="diminishing" >}}

-Real data is littered with selection biases; the data we have is not representative of the overall population but is biased in one way or another.
+Lastly, and perhaps most trickily, real data is littered with selection biases; the data we have is almost never perfectly representative of the overall population but is biased in one way or another.
 It is important for our simulated data to have similar selection biases.
 For example, [a hospital in Canada](https://onlinelibrary.wiley.com/doi/pdf/10.1111/joim.12363) noticed when analyzing bicycle accidents at the ER, wearing a helmet was correlated with having a concussion and you were 52% more likely to have a serious injury compared to not wearing a helmet.
 That seems wrong?
 This is a case of a specific selection bias called a collider bias (or Berkson's paradox).
 The hospital isn't seeing all bike riders and all bike accidents.
 They don't see all the cases where a bike rider is wearing a helmet and that helmet saved them from going to the ER.
 As a result, the helmet effectively filtered out lower-end accidents leaving only the more serious accidents for the ER.

 You find this pattern all the time when doing data analysis.
 You see a study on what it takes to make a successful startup, but they only look at the ones who made it, not the ones that died out.
 You analyze active users and forget the ones who churned.
 The data you have is conditioned on having survived long enough to be recorded.
 It’s a kind of selection echo: the world you see isn’t the world as it is, but the world that lasted.